viet34tqc/notebook/interview.md

 - Creation phase

 This is the very first phase when JS setting up memory for the data.
 No code is executed at this point.
+Both variable declarations are hoisted, and their memory space have all been set up.
+However:

-Variable declared with `let` and `const` are stored `uninitialized` Variable declared with `var` are stored with the default value of `undefined`
+- Variable declared with `let` and `const` have no default value (`uninitialized`)
+- Variable declared with `var` are stored with the default value of `undefined`

 Then if we try to access the variables before its declaration:

-When variable declared with `var`, it returns `undefined` When variable declared with `let` and `const`, it returns `ReferenceError`
+- When variable declared with `var`, it returns `undefined`
+- When variable declared with `let` and `const`, it returns `ReferenceError`

 ## Hoisting